This path is the ultimate platform for integrating mind, body, and spiritual nature. Its goal is consciousness development and exploration.

 Observing and controlling the breath is often a part of many spiritual practices.
 You’ll find it a part of the preparatory phase of seated meditation, like Japa.
 Likewise, breathing exercises are part of many energy collection processes from East to West.

 Pratyahara relates closely to Yama.
-Pratyahara translates to the withdrawal of senses, but it’s much more than withdrawal.
+Pratyahara translates to the withdrawal of senses, but it’s much more than an escape from the five senses.
 In this case, it involves learning to observe and control our thoughts and emotions.
 Thus, turning the attention away from the external, but not ignoring it.
-Self-Observation is one skill set that can be cultivated.
+Self-Observation is one skill set that anyone can cultivate.

-Observing internal thought processes also correlates to Niyama.
-This is the observance of practices for self-training.
-Self-training requires self-observation.
+Observing internal thought processes also correlates with Niyama, self-training.
 Most people aren’t aware of this level of thought and emotion.
 Techniques with mantras and chanting also help suspend the active mind’s internal chatter.

 And, guess what?
-This, too, is similar to the process of the transcendent state of Samādhi.
-Likewise, it also has similarities to the Analytical process of the Enneagram of Personality.
-Consequently, one sees how each of the eight limbs of this path is interwoven.
+Self-observation is similar to the process of the transcendent state of Samādhi.
+Consequently, one sees how each of the eight limbs of this path weaves a pattern creating our spiritual journey.
 It shows us how the mind is a paradox.
 It uses itself to move beyond itself.

 If you are already studying or using some form of consciousness exploration, be sure to test your path.
 Make sure you are going in the right direction.
 Don’t get sidetracked by religion.
 People from all philosophical and religious backgrounds can use the eightfold path.
 This holistic philosophy will enhance your practice.